skyme5/extension-reddit-sync/README.md

 # Reddit Sync

-A simple extesion to dump reddit posts to database.
+A simple extesion to dump reddit posts to database (for old ui).

-This will do following things
+This will add following functionality on old reddit ui,

-- add `EventListener` to each reddit post to send `thing` json to preconfigured api endpoint
+- add `EventListener` to `save` button on each post to send `thing` json to preconfigured api endpoint (`https://localhost/api/v2/reddit`)
-- add `Save All` button to each Page to send all post `thing` to database
+- add `Save All` button to each Page to send all post `thing` to database (available at the bottom-left side of the page)
-- add `Download Sub` button to save all `1000` posts from subreddit
+- add `Download Sub` button to save all `1000` posts from subreddit (available at the bottom-right of the page)

 ## Installation